 Another problem I have with the SIDS safety paradigm is that it tries to put SIDS into this little box where the only thing that matters is trying to eliminate “risk factors.”
 Sorry.
 Sudden Infant Death is not this little world unto itself.
 The sad realities of SIDS reside within the diverse, messy world of family, the same world occupied by breastfeeding, tired parents looking for a decent night’s sleep, parent-child attachment, infant temperament, parent temperament, socioeconomic status, cultural norms and a whole bunch of other things.
 You can’t just put advice for SIDS “safety” in this little silo and pretend that it has nothing to do with the other parts of the infant/parent world.

 Prime example of how this sort of tunnel vision works.
 Advice against bedsharing totally bumps head-on into the realities of breastfeeding.
 Tired mothers are likely to breastfeed their babies in bed (they’ve done it for eons) and given the hormones in breastmilk and the ones released by the mom during breastfeeding, both mom and baby are quite likely to fall asleep in the process.
 Anybody who constructs advice that ignores this biological reality (not to mention the fact that mothers and babies have slept together in various cultures for thousands of years) should not be in the parent advice business.
+Actually, some experts are now starting to think that the blanket (no pun intended) advice to never bedshare has backfired, specifically in cases where parents fell as sleep with babies on couches or chairs because they were trying to avoid falling asleep with their babies in beds.

-Fortunately I have seen examples of health promoting organizations, the Canadian Paediatric Society (CPS) comes to mind – which have made admirable efforts to avoid rigidity in safe sleep messages.
+Fortunately I have seen examples of health promoting organizations – the Canadian Paediatric Society (CPS) comes to mind – which have made admirable efforts to avoid rigidity in safe sleep messages.
 An organization like the CPS has to be careful to stay within the bounds of what the medical establishment calls evidence, but they have made great efforts to understand and acknowledge the realities of parents and constructed reasonably balanced advice as a result.
 I may not totally agree with everything they say, but I applaud their efforts to understand and communicate realistically with parents.

 Mainstream organizations like the CPS really do need to have parents listening to them.
 As for the organizations and individuals who seem bound and determined to eliminate bedsharing, I’ve got two things to say to you.
 1. Not gonna happen.
 2. Lots and lots of parents are tuning you out because they see you as biased and irrelevant.
 You need to ask yourselves.
 Is that what we really want?